tunacinsoy/dsa-practices/Network/Shell-SysAdmin.md

 >
 > `ls -a | grep 'Desktop'`  We are actually passing the stdout of `ls -a` as a stdin for `grep` command.

-> [!NOTE] How many process categories are there in Linux kernel?
 > There are three process categories: user processes, daemon processes, and kernel processes.
 User processes run in user space and usually have no special access rights.
 Daemon processes are programs that can be found in the user space and run in the background without the need for a terminal.
 Kernel processes are executed in kernel space only and can fully access all kernel data structures.

 ```bash